victorwokili/AWSProjects/IAM/Temporary Access for Contractors/readme.md

     ![image](https://github.com/victorwokili/AWSProjects/assets/18079443/ccbd26c1-a557-4bfd-a48e-8c1ac76482b8)

-## Test ContractorUser with EC2 and Instance
+## Test ContractorUser with EC2 and S3
 This is to simulate an environment <br><br>
 13. Launch EC2 instance in main account
 14. Create S3 buckets in main account